-Despite the fact that millions around the world prefer real leather to faux leather, there are still many who opt for faux instead.
-Regardless of the notable differences between the two, such as faux being a less expensive, yet more durable alternative to its real leather counterpart makes it a go to option for furniture, apparel, car upholstery, handbags, belts and more.
+Even though millions around the world prefer real leather to faux leather, there are still many who opt for faux instead.
+Regardless of the notable differences between the two, such as faux is a less expensive and less durable alternative to its real leather counterpart, makes it a go-to option for furniture, apparel, car upholstery, handbags, belts, and more.

 Why does Faux Leather Crack?

 Before we talk about how to preserve faux leather, we should know why it actually cracks.
 Quite a few people are already familiar with this point, yet many often ask why this happens.